esphome/esphome-docs/components/media_player/index.rst

 ``media_player.pause`` Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This action pauses the current playback.
+Only use with a media_player that supports pause.

 .. _media_player-stop: